 Senescence is the gradual decline in survival and fecundity with age resulting from an accumulation of cellular damage.
 Senescence is widely observed in many taxa including birds, but the onset and rate of senescence vary greatly inter-species, intra-species and between-traits within the same individual.
-The disposable soma theory suggests that senescence results from an energy trade-off between reproduction and somatic repair, thus many long-term studies on senescence focus on quantifying senescence of fitness traits such as survival and fecundity to test for this trade-off.
+The disposable soma theory states that senescence results from an energy trade-off between reproduction and somatic repair, thus many long-term studies on senescence focus on quantifying senescence of fitness traits such as survival and fecundity to test for this trade-off.
 However, there are relatively few studies quantifying senescence in morphological traits, which are important indictors of body condition.
-As body condition directly affects survival probability and fitness of an organism, the rate of body condition senescence directly provides information on the trade-off between reproduction and somatic repair.
+As body condition directly affects survival probability and fitness of an organism, body condition senescence directly provides information on the trade-off between reproduction and somatic repair.
+Furthermore, the presence of helpers in the natal group, whether an individual helps and the presence of helpers when breeding may all alter senescence trajectories by changing energy allocations/expenditure.

-In this project, you will test whether body mass changes with age and senesces, while controlling for selective disappearance.
+In this project, you will test for helper effects on body mass senescence, while controlling for selective disappearance.
 You will work with long-term data from a population of Seychelles Warblers (Acrocephalus sechellensis) on Cousin Island, Seychelles.
 The whole population has been intensively monitored since 1997 through bi-yearly fieldwork.
 Individuals are ringed with a unique combination of colour rings and a BTO metal ring for identification.
 Due to intensive monitoring and virtually no migration in and out of the island, there is near complete (96%) life-history data of the whole population of warblers, which is rare in wild populations.
-You will have access to this exceptional long-term database and also participate in fieldwork this coming breeding season (~Aug/Sept 2023).
+You will have access to this exceptional long-term database and potential to participate in fieldwork.
 The results from your study will contribute to the understanding of senescence in the Seychelles warblers.